 Debt consolidation is essentially taking out one large loan in order to repay your other debts.
 This loan usually has a more attractive interest rate than your existing debts, and allows you to have only one outstanding loan rather than many.
 Your payment will be lower, but it will take you longer to repay and it will usually cost you more in the long run.

 Debt settlement is a negotiated reduction of your owed balance, and a lump sum payment is made to your creditor.
 Creditors typically won’t consider accepting a settlement until you are a few months past due for payment.
 So you must first do damage to your credit report.
 If you don’t have the funds for a lump sum payment, a debt settlement company can set up a third party trust account in which your funds can accumulate.
-You essentially make payments to the settlement company instead of your creditor for a few months.
+You essentially follow common debt management advice and make payments to the settlement company instead of your creditor for a few months.
 Once your savings are built up enough, the negotiation can begin.
 The debt settlement company will take a percentage of the agreed upon amount.
 Accounts that are reported as settled are scored negatively on a credit report until they are paid in full.
 Even then, your report will contain negative information from the previous missed payments.

 Remember that each option has it’s pros and cons for each individual situation and, whatever your choice, you should research the organizations before signing on for any repayment plan.
 You can do so by looking them up on the Better Business Bureau website, www.bbb.org.
 For credit counseling agencies, you can also check with the Association of Independent Consumer Credit Counseling Agencies (AICCCA) at www.aiccca.org.